-It’s been a minute since I’ve posted any new Morning Work Stations, but I have had so many requests for specific themes that I figured it was time to get started on that list.
-This set is all about pets.
-Like always, I’m going to show you each and every activity that is included in the set so you know exactly what is included.
-What makes these themed Morning Work Stations so nice is that you don’t have to worry about students who don’t celebrate certain holidays which may have been included in my Year Long Bundle.
+It’s been a minute since I’ve posted any new Morning Work Centers, but I have had so many requests for specific themes that I figured it was time to get started on that list.
+May I present, Morning Work Activities with a Pet Theme.
+Like always, I am going to show you each and every activity that is included in the set so you know exactly what is included.
+What makes these themed Morning Work Activities so nice is that you don’t have to worry about students who don’t celebrate certain holidays which may have been included in my Year Long Bundle.

 I can’t wait to hear what you think of them.
 If you would like to know where I purchased any of the products used in these stations, I have added a product list after each activity with links that will take you to where I purchase the items.
-Just click HERE.
+Just click HERE TO SEE SUPPLY DETAILS.

 1. DOG GONE SIGHT WORD LINKS